Are Military Members "The Lowest of Our Low"?

 In sum, enlisted military members are better educated, get higher test scores, and come from higher socioeconomic backgrounds than their similarly aged peers in society.

 Selection effects have a lot to do with these differences.
 The military recruits young people who are particularly bright and fit.
 They tend to perform better.

-Regardless of such prevalent misconceptions, Americans hold the military in very high esteem.
+Despite such prevalent misconceptions, Americans hold the military in very high esteem.
 According to Pew, Americans view service members as more trustworthy than scientists, elected officials, and the news media.